wowashuwow/wowashuwow.github.io/_pages/about.md

 Three years into my engineering degree, I was frustrated.
 I had a good analytical mind, but I had always loved creativity more.
 So I dropped out to pursue my life-long dream of becoming a writer.
 I didn't end up writing any New York Times bestsellers, but I did pretty okay (money-wise), first as a freelance content writer mostly writing affiliate buying guides, and later as a full-time marketing writer at an enterprise WordPress agency.
 Two years into my writing journey, I realized I'm not Bill Gates and a degree can be quite handy.
 So I went back to college to get the piece of paper.
 I have it now, and it's still a piece of paper.

-Anyway, my favorite part out of my agency experience was creating case studies.
-So I now work as a case study specialist for web agencies on freelance and contract bases.
+Anyway, my favorite part out of the agency experience was creating case studies, so here we are.
+I take case study projects from WordPress agencies on freelance and contract bases.
 (Yep, one basis, multiple bases.
-English can sound... suboptimal at times.)
+English can be... suboptimal at times.)

 But enough about me!
 What are you waiting for?
 Holler a hi at me on my email!
 Let's have an actual conversation.
 You could start by telling me about your [favorite TV shows](/tv-list/).